chalu/int-range/README.md

 ## Examples

+See [this demo](https://chalu.github.io/int-range/index.html) from [the docs folder](https://chalu.github.io/int-range/index.html) for more usage samples

 1. Generate 1 to 5

     ```javascript
     ints({ from: 1, till: 5 });
     ```

-2. Generate 1 to 15, each integer spaced out by 3
+2. Generate 1 to 15, in steps of 3

     ```javascript
     ints({ from: 1, till: 15, stepsOf: 3 });